awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-approval.md

 1. Choose **Submit**\.

-## Running an Automation workflow with approvers \(command line\)<a name="automation-working-executing-approval-commandline"></a>
+## Running an automation with approvers \(command line\)<a name="automation-working-executing-approval-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to run an Automation workflow with approvers\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to run an automation with approvers\.

-**To run an Automation workflow with approvers**
+**To run an automation with approvers**

 1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Use the following command to run an Automation workflow with approvers\.
-In the document name section, specify an Automation document that includes the Automation action, `aws:approve`\.
+1. Use the following command to run an automation with approvers\.
+In the document name section, specify an Automation document that includes the automation action, `aws:approve`\.

    For `Approvers`, specify the IAM users or user ARNs of approvers for the action\.
 For `SNSTopic`, specify the SNS topic ARN to use to send approval notification\.
 The SNS topic name must start with **Automation**\.
 **Note**